hashicorp/terraform-provider-aws/website/docs/r/codebuild_webhook.html.markdown

 ### GitHub Enterprise

-When working with GitHub Enterprise (GHE) source CodeBuild webhooks, the GHE repository webhook must be separately managed (e.g. manually or with the `github_repository_webhook` resource).
+When working with [GitHub Enterprise](https://enterprise.github.com/) source CodeBuild webhooks, the GHE repository webhook must be separately managed (e.g. manually or with the `github_repository_webhook` resource).

 More information creating webhooks with GitHub Enterprise can be found in the [CodeBuild User Guide](https://docs.aws.amazon.com/codebuild/latest/userguide/sample-github-enterprise.html).